siege-master/rt-code-test/README.md

 ```sh-session
 $ npm install rtcodetest --save
 ```

+That's it!

+## Features

+  * Queries the Github API and quickly returns user-specific data on Repositories and Stargazers
+  * Outputs data in the terminal as an ASCII table.

+# Usage

-4. Run rtcodetest by including the -u flag followed by a valid Github user name
+Run by including the -u flag followed by a valid Github user name

 Example: